From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

 \subsection{Evaluation Metrics}

 We evaluated model performance using standard classification metrics~\cite{hossin:IJDKP2015, Naidu:Springer23} \textit{precision (P)}, \textit{recall (R)} and \textit{F1-score (F1)}.
 These were computed per target class ($P_i$, $R_i$, $F1_i$) and aggregated into \textbf{weighted} \textbf{precision} ($wP$), \textbf{recall}~($wR$) and \textbf{F1-score} ($wF1$), accounting for the class distribution in the data.
 This approach ensures a fair evaluation across both majority and minority classes.
-Since we used cross-validation, overall precision, recall, and F1 were obtained by summing true positives, false positives, and false negatives across folds before computing the metrics.
+Since we used cross-validation for traditional ML and DL models, overall precision, recall, and F1 were obtained by summing true positives, false positives, and false negatives across folds before computing the metrics.
 This approach provides a more reliable estimate than averaging per-fold scores, which can be skewed by outlier folds~\cite{Forman:SigKDD2010}. \looseness=-1

 We also compute two correlation-based metrics: Matthews Correlation Coefficient ($\pmb{MCC}$) and Cohen’s Kappa ($\pmb{Cohen}$).
 MCC incorporates all four entries of the confusion matrix (TP, TN, FP, FN), making it robust for imbalanced datasets.
 Cohen’s Kappa quantifies agreement between predicted and true labels, adjusting for chance-level agreement.
 We use standard interpretation guidelines for effect size ($r$) thresholds~\cite{Wattanakriengkrai:TSE20}: Large ($r > 0.5$), Medium ($0.3 < r \leq 0.5$), Small ($0.1 < r \leq 0.3$), and Negligible ($r < 0.1$).